-REUTERS SUMMIT-EBay CEO confident of getting China payments license
+REUTERS SUMMIT-Ebay CEO confident of getting China payments license

 But “over time you’ll see the Chinese domestic economy try to connect with the global one.”

-EBay does around $6 billion of business volume in China currently, much of it Chinese companies selling to the rest of the world, Donahoe said.
-He expects growth there to continue to outpace the rest of the world.
+Ebay does around $6 billion of business volume in China currently, much of it Chinese companies selling to the rest of the world as homegrown businesses test global markets.
+Donahoe expects growth there to continue to outpace the rest of the world.

-The e-commerce market in China will grow 43 percent a year to $401.7 billion between 2012 and 2015, according to J.P.
-Morgan estimates.
-E-commerce in the U.S. is growing 10 to 15 percent a year, according to comScore.

-EBay launched in China about a decade ago, aiming to match buyers and sellers in the country online, as it successfully did in the United States and Europe.
-However, the company pulled out in late 2006 after spending heavily on the effort.

 On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay has never been asked to participate in a broad information-gathering exercise.
 But he said it does comply with legitimate requests for data on a case-by-case basis.

-Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swath of other Internet companies through the Prism program.
+Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swathe of other Internet companies through the Prism program.

 “We’re trying to make sure that all of our privacy policies and how we comply stand up to the spotlight.
 As the digital world becomes more of our everyday lives, there will be more opportunity and need for more of a dialogue.”

-Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting and writing by Edwin Chan; Editing by Edward Tobin, Andre Grenon and Phil Berlowitz)
+Follow Reuters Summits on Twitter @Reuters_Summits (Additional reporting and writing by Edwin Chan; Editing by Edward Tobin and Andre Grenon)